-This section explains how your plan's benefits differ when you use Lewis & Clark Student Health Center in-network and out-of-network providers and explains how we apply the reimbursement rate.
+This section explains how your plan's benefits differ when you use Center for Student Health and Counseling (SHAC) in-network and out-of-network providers and explains how we apply the reimbursement rate.
 This information is not meant to prevent you from seeking treatment from any provider if you are willing to take increased financial responsibility for the charges incurred.
 Your network name is listed at the beginning of your Schedule of Benefits.
 The Schedule of Benefits identifies the different tiers of providers, and the different reimbursement levels and cost-sharing for those different tiers (for example, a student health center or clinic, in-network providers, and out-of-network providers).